 The Termination of Parental Rights

-In a private domestic adoption, which is the adoption of an infant, both parents must legally and ethically consent to the adoption by relinquishing their rights to their baby.
+In a private domestic adoption, which is the adoption of an infant, both parents must legally consent to the adoption by relinquishing their rights to their baby.
 In Missouri, a parent cannot terminate their parental rights until the baby is at least 48 hours old.
 The parent must provide written consent and can revoke it at any point until a judge verifies that adoption is indeed in the best interest of the child and issues a final decree of adoption in Missouri.
 This may sound scary to read, but don’t let it worry you.
 Protecting the rights of birth parents is a good and necessary thing, and adoption disruptions (when a birth parent changes their mind) are relatively uncommon.

 Interstate Compact on the Placement of Children (ICPC) Clearance